google/zetasql/docs/differential-privacy.md

 For a list of functions that you can use with this syntax, see [differentially private aggregate functions][dp-functions].

-Note: In this topic, the privacy parameters in the examples are not recommendations.
+Note: In this topic, the privacy parameters in the examples aren't recommendations.
 You should work with your privacy or security officer to determine the optimal privacy parameters for your dataset and organization.

 ## What is differential privacy?

-Differential privacy is a standard for computations on data that limits the personal information that is revealed by an output.
+Differential privacy is a standard for computations on data that limits the personal information that's revealed by an output.
 Differential privacy is commonly used to share data and to allow inferences about groups of people while preventing someone from learning information about an individual.